Tom Konyves: On Ex Perimeter

 As his title suggests, in Ex Perimeter, Tom Konyves explores boundaries — between poetry and prose, and between art and life.
 Like American poet Frank O'Hara, Konyves views the poem as a "temporary object," which must be "true/ to the moment."
-The economy of language here, the proselike cadence, the focus on the "real" world, and on human mortality, are all features of Konyves' writing in this volume.
+The economy of language here, the prose-like cadence, the focus on the "real" world, and on human mortality, are all features of Konyves' writing in this volume.